Extranodal NK/T-cell lymphoma, nasal type: Course of ENKTCL-NT

 The course of the untreated disease is heavily dependent on its clinical stage at diagnosis.
 Patients presenting with highly localized stage I nasal disease usually have nasal but no other symptoms; these individuals commonly show no progression of their disease over long periods of time.
 Other patients with limited (i.e. stage I or II) disease involving other sites in the head area are more likely to have a relatively slow progression of their disease while patients with stage III or IV disease have a more rapidly progressive disease with a poor prognosis.
 Patients presenting with ENKTCL-NT that does not involve the head area typically have a disseminated and aggressively progressive disease with a very poor prognosis.
-Patients with stage I or II localized disease that have been treated with the recently defined chemotherapeutic protocols have 5 year survivals of ~70-89% while those with advanced stage III or IV disseminated disease treated with these protocols have 5 year survivals of 50%.
+Patients with stage I or II localized disease that have been treated with the recently defined chemotherapeutic protocols have 5 year survivals of ~70–89% while those with advanced stage III or IV disseminated disease treated with these protocols have 5 year survivals of 50%.
 Patients who relapse or are resistant to these protocols have had overall survivals of just a few months.

 Three prognostic models, NK-PI, PINK (i.e. prognostic index of natural killer lymphomas), and PINK-E) for ENKTCL-NT have evolved over the past 12 years.
 The latest model, PINK-E, which applies to patients treated with recently defined regimens, lists 5 risk factors (age >60, state III or IV disease, no nasal involvement, distant lymph node involvement, and detectable blood levels of EBV DNA) to define patients as low, intermediate, and high risk based on their having 0–1, 2, or 3–5 risk factors, respectively.
 Overall 3 year survival in these 3 respective groups were 81, 55, and 28%.
 Patients, particularly those in the advanced poor risk groups may develop hemophagocytic lymphohistiocytosis or have their disease progress to aggressive NK-cell leukemia.
 Both conditions are life-threatening and far less responsive to treatment.

 Treatment

 The treatment of ENKTCL- NT employs chemotherapy plus, where indicated, radiotherapy.
 Early chemotherapies relied on CHOP (i.e. cyclophosphamide, an anthracycline (primarily adriamycin), vincristine, and prednisolone) or chop-like regimens.
 These were only marginally successful because, as it was later discovered, the malignant NK cells in ENKTCL-NT over-express multidrug resistance protein 1.
 This protein exports various molecules, including anthracyclines and vincristine, from its parent cells and thereby renders these cells resistant to adriamycin and vincristine and therefore to CHOP and CHOP-like regimens.
 Subsequent studies discovered that L-asparaginase (NK cells do not express L-asaraginase) and, to a lesser extent, platinum-based antineoplastic drugs (e.g.carboplatin) were active on theses cells.
 Accordingly, several chemotherapeutic regimens were tested and found to give much better results than previous regimens.
-However, these regimens have bot undergone phase 3 clinical trials that examine their effectiveness relative to other regimens.
+Both these regimens have undergone phase 3 clinical trials that examine their effectiveness relative to other regimens.
 The following regimens are recommended by many studies and the European Society for Medical Oncology Clinical Practice guidelines or National Comprehensive Cancer Network: